 Employers that have been selected for review are required to perform the following steps:

 - Self-review of mandatory CPF contributions made for your employees

-If you have been selected to conduct a self-review of your eligibility for JSS, you would need to check whether there are any errors pertaining to your employees’ mandatory CPF contributions for the months of April 2021 to July 2021.
+If you have been selected to conduct a self-review of your eligibility for JSS, you would need to check whether there are any errors pertaining to your employees’ mandatory CPF contributions for the months of November 2021 and December 2021*.

-If you have been selected to conduct a self-review of your eligibility for JGI, you would need to check whether there are any errors pertaining to your employees’ mandatory CPF contributions for the months of August 2020 and February 2021 to May 2021.
+If you have been selected to conduct a self-review of your eligibility for JGI, you would need to check whether there are any errors pertaining to your employees’ mandatory CPF contributions for the months of August 2020, February 2021 and September 2021 to November 2021.

 If you have been selected to conduct a self-review of your eligibility for both JSS and JGI schemes, both periods listed above will apply to you.

-You may wish to the illustrations provided below on examples of JSS and JGI abuses.
+You may wish to refer to the illustrations provided below on examples of JSS and JGI abuses.